ufal/lindat-corpora-conversions/data/treex/universal_dep/scripts/readme.md

 screen

 #Create directory in cluster TMP directory:
-mkdir -p /net/cluster/TMP/$USER/kontext/ud20
+mkdir -p /net/cluster/TMP/$USER/kontext/ud22
-mkdir input output scripts input.sample tree-view treex
+mkdir input output scripts input.sample

 # Download UD data from the repository (e.g. using wget)

 # Chomp some sample into input.sample to test if the script does things correctly (optional),
 # then change paths in ud_convert

-# Copy scripts from some older UD version, e.g.:
+# Get the scripts from the git repo
-cp /net/cluster/TMP/kljueva/kontext/ud/scripts .
-# in theory, at least one script should be synchronized with
-#kontext-dev:/opt/projects/lindat-services-kontext/devel/data/corpora/conversions/scripts/ud_convert.sh

 # adjust the perl block
 # https://github.com/ufal/treex/blob/master/lib/Treex/Block/Write/ManateeU.pm
 # according to which attributes you need to generate

-# Generate vertical, treex (and then jsons from treex)
+# Generate vertical
 cd scripts & time ./ud_convert.sh
 # TODO change paths in ud_convert.sh, now everything is stored into input folder